M3GAN

-M3GAN (pronounced "Megan") is a 2022 American science fiction horror film directed by Gerard Johnstone, written by Akela Cooper from a story by Cooper and James Wan (who also produced with Jason Blum), and starring Allison Williams and Violet McGraw, with Amie Donald physically portraying M3GAN and Jenna Davis voicing the character.
-Its plot follows the eponymous artificially intelligent doll who develops self-awareness and becomes hostile toward anyone who comes between her and her human companion.
+M3GAN (pronounced "Megan") is a 2022 American science fiction horror film about an artificially intelligent doll who develops self-awareness and becomes hostile toward anyone who comes between her and her human companion.
+It was directed by Gerard Johnstone from a screenplay by Akela Cooper, based on a story by Cooper and James Wan.
+Allison Williams and Violet McGraw star, Amie Donald physically portrays M3GAN, and Jenna Davis voices the character.
+It is the first installment in the M3GAN franchise.

-M3GAN premiered in Los Angeles on December 7, 2022, and was theatrically released in the United States on January 6, 2023, by Universal Pictures.
-The film was a commercial and critical success, grossing over $175 million worldwide against a budget of $12 million and receiving praise from critics for its campy blend of horror and humor, satirical elements, and performances.
+M3GAN premiered in Los Angeles on December 7, 2022, and Universal Pictures theatrically released it in the United States on January 6, 2023.
+The film grossed over $181 million worldwide against a budget of $12 million and received generally positive reviews from critics, who praised its campy blend of horror and humor.
+A sequel, M3GAN 2.0, was theatrically released in June 2025, and a spin-off, SOULM8TE, is set to follow in 2026.

-A sequel, titled M3GAN 2.0 is scheduled to be released on January 17, 2025, with Williams and McGraw reprising their roles and Cooper returning to write the script.
-Johnstone is also in talks to return as director.

 Plot

-A nine-year-old girl named Cady loses her parents in a car accident.
-She is sent to live with her aunt Gemma, a roboticist at the high-tech Seattle toy company Funki.
-Gemma is covertly using the company's resources to develop M3GAN (Model 3 Generative Android), a child-sized humanoid robot doll powered by artificial intelligence, designed to be the ultimate companion.
-During an unsuccessful test of M3GAN in their lab, Gemma's boss David discovers the project and orders her to discontinue work on it.
-Gemma and Cady struggle to connect until Cady discovers Bruce, a motion capture robot that Gemma created.
+After her parents are killed in a car accident, eight-year-old Cady is sent to live with her aunt Gemma, a roboticist at the high-tech Seattle toy company, Funki.
+Gemma is covertly using the company's resources to develop M3GAN (model 3 generative android), a child-sized humanoid robot doll powered by artificial intelligence, designed to be the ultimate companion for lonely children.
+During an unsuccessful test of M3GAN in their lab, Gemma's boss, David, discovers the project and orders her to discontinue work on it.
+Gemma and Cady struggle to connect until Cady comes across Bruce, a motion capture robot that Gemma had created at college.
 Watching Cady with Bruce, Gemma is motivated to complete M3GAN.

-When the prototype M3GAN is formally paired with Cady, David is convinced of the project's potential for success.
+When the prototype M3GAN is formally paired with Cady, David is convinced of the project's potential success.
 M3GAN exceeds expectations and begins to take on a parental role.
-Gemma's colleagues Tess and Cole as well as Cady's therapist Lydia become concerned about Cady developing an unhealthy emotional attachment to M3GAN.
-M3GAN starts operating more independently and targets anything that she deems a threat to Cady.
-She kills Gemma's neighbor Celia's dog after it attacks both her and Cady.
-Later, M3GAN attacks Brandon, a boy bullying Cady, and pulls off his ear; when she chases him, he falls into the road and is run over by a passing car.
+Gemma's colleagues, Tess and Cole, and Cady's therapist, Lydia, become increasingly concerned about Cady developing an unhealthy emotional attachment to M3GAN.
+M3GAN starts operating more independently and targets anything that she deems a threat to Cady: she kills Dewey, the dog of Gemma's cantankerous neighbor Celia, after he attacks both her and Cady in the front yard.
+Sometime later, M3GAN attacks Brandon, a boy bullying Cady, by ripping off his ear and chasing him until he falls down a hill onto a road, where he is fatally run over by a passing car.